Admin Guide Help

 2. Go to the realm you wish to use, and go to the Clients page.

-3. Click Create client button to create a new client.
+3. Click the Create client button to create a new client.

 5. In Capability config, enable Client authentication, Standard flow and Service accounts roles.
 For security purpose, it's recommended to disable Direct access grants and any other flow you do not use.
 Click Next to go to login settings.

-6. In Login settings, set all the URL to the URL you plan to host the service.
-Assume the domain to host the service is at https://cv3.cafevariome.org, the valid redirect URLs would be:
+6. In the Login settings, configure all URLs to match the intended hosting location of the service.
+Assuming the domain hosting the service is https://cv3.cafevariome.org, the valid redirect URLs would be:

 • https://cv3.cafevariome.org/callback.html